albar965/littlenavmap-manual/src/en/LEGEND.rst

 is used for an unknown or invalid surface type given by an add-on developer.

-Diagram elements for can be enabled or disabled in ``Options`` on the tab :ref:`map-display-labels`.
+Diagram elements for can be enabled or disabled in the options dialog on the page :ref:`options-map-labels`.

 +-----------------------------------------------+---------------------------------------------------+
 | Symbol                                        | Description                                       |